9 Tips for Successful Road Schooling

 Road schooling also helps to bring you closer to your kids, and in a unique way that you can both grow and learn a lot from.
 Having this extended time to listen to the thoughts and ideas that run through your children’s’ minds creates a safe space for them to get curious and explore.

-Tips on How to Teach Road School
+Tips on How to Teach School on The Road

 Now that you understand the ‘why’s’ behind road schooling, it’s time to get down to business and talk about how you actually do it.

-1. Know the laws
+1. Know the laws around road schooling

 Laws for road schooling vary from state to state, so make sure you know what the laws are in the state that you are claiming your “home state.”
 If you won’t be on the road full-time, then your home state is where your home is.
 However, if you do plan to live full time in your RV, then we suggest establishing your home state in a state that has lighter regulations on this type of schooling.

-2. Embrace this new style of learning
+2. Embrace the on the road style of learning

 You don’t want to be one of those parents who simply sets their kid in the RV for 8 hours a day at the table or a desk learning.
 That defeats the purpose of being on the road.
 While there will certainly be some time where learning from inside the RV happens, you don’t want the majority of your lessons to take place there.